Show Gay and Lesbian Consumers Some Love (and Respect) and They'll Show You The Money!

 "After three years in the gay and lesbian marketplace for Cadillac, GM Corp. is taking things to the next level with custom-created ads showing a male couple together for the Cadillac DTS in the crowded gay parking lot." – Michael Wilke, Cadillac Cruises With Gay Imagery as a GM First, Ad Respect (formerly Commerical Closet Association)

 "When asked what reasons they might use for switching their auto insurance from one company to another, a third (33%) of self-identified gays and lesbians said that offering domestic partner benefits to its employees would be one of their top three reasons they would change providers and take their business to another insurance carrier....The survey also highlights the finding that gays and lesbians are twice as likely as heterosexuals to purchase their automotive insurance online." – Harris Interactive, One-Third of LGBT Would Switch Auto Insurance If New Carrier Offers Domestic Partner Benefits To Employees

 Greater Philadelphia Tourism Marketing Corporation

-"Results can be summarized in two words: extraordinary and unprecedented...The Greater Philadelphia Tourism Marketing Corporation’s, Philadelphia: Get Your History Straight and Your Nightlife Gay®, tourism marketing campaign is the most-award winning gay tourism marketing campaign in history." – Gay_Tourism_Case_Study_2007, Philadelphia: Get Your History Straight and Your Nightlife Gay® [read it], The Commercial Closet Association •
+"Results can be summarized in two words: extraordinary and unprecedented...The Greater Philadelphia Tourism Marketing Corporation’s, Philadelphia: Get Your History Straight and Your Nightlife Gay®, tourism marketing campaign is the most-award winning gay tourism marketing campaign in history." – Gay_Tourism_Case_Study_2007, Philadelphia: Get Your History Straight and Your Nightlife Gay® [read it], Ad Respect (formerly Commerical Closet Association) •